tsnellgrove/dark_castle3/doc/to_do.md

 		- if not cmd_error: cmd_exe() runs method in exe_mode
 		- can likely shortcut for non '2word' and 'prep' cases
 		- one side effect: every method needs to either throw text on error or do something on success... we cannot take an action on failure (?)
+	- Or, alternatively, maybe we need a validation() module?
+				- thinking systemically, can we pre-validate noun class methods?
+					- validate() would run between interpreter() and pre_action()
+					- e.g. for take() use case, can we checks to see if obj is_item and is in <room>.obj_scope ?
+					- (would also need to apply not already in <creature>.hand_lst and not in <other_creature>.hand_lst)
+					- maybe need an is_takable() method? perhaps this is where the validation lives??
+Returns bool and error message?
+					- maybe broad command constraint list as well (e.g. obj must always be in room.in_scope?)

 - related thinking:
 	- Should really think through a 'validity test' for pre_actions - would like to leverage all the validation code I already have!